dzskiii/dzskiii/README.md

 ### Hi! 👋 I'm Dzaki

 An Computer Science student who likes creating and sharing projects about programming, especially machine learning.!
-I've enjoyed Python and make it the main language in creating a project.
+I've enjoyed Python and make it the main language in creating a project

 - 🔭 I’m currently studying at Dian Nuswantoro University
 - 💬 Feel free to ask me about Machine Learning and Python Development